ToruNiina/toml11/README.md

 }
 ```

-For the case that all the values of the table have the same type, toml11 allows you to convert `toml::table` to `map`s that contains the convertible type.
+When all the values of the table have the same type, toml11 allows you to convert a `toml::table` to a `map` that contains the convertible type.

 ```toml
 [tab]